Skip to main content

 }

-Next steps: Delete Tweet to remove a posted tweet, Like or Retweet to engage with tweets.
+Next steps: Upload Media to get a mediaUrl for a local file, Get Write Action Status to poll pending confirmations, Delete Tweet to remove a posted tweet, Like or Retweet to engage with tweets.